styler00dollar/VSGAN-tensorrt-docker/README.md

 ## Usage
 Get CUDA12.1 and latest Nvidia drivers.
 After that, follow the following steps:

-**PSA FOR WINDOWS USERS: Docker Desktop 4.17.1 is broken.
-Download either [4.16.3](https://desktop.docker.com/win/main/amd64/96739/Docker%20Desktop%20Installer.exe) or [4.17.0](https://desktop.docker.com/win/main/amd64/99724/Docker%20Desktop%20Installer.exe).
-Both worked on my Windows 10.
-I would recommend to use 4.16.3, since another person confirmed it to work on Windows 11.
-4.17.1 (which is currently latest) results in Docker not starting which is mentioned in [this issue](https://github.com/styler00dollar/VSGAN-tensorrt-docker/issues/34).**
+**WARNING FOR WINDOWS USERS: Docker Desktop `4.17.1` is broken.
+I confirmed that [4.25.0](https://desktop.docker.com/win/main/amd64/126437/Docker%20Desktop%20Installer.exe) should work.
+Older tested versions are [4.16.3](https://desktop.docker.com/win/main/amd64/96739/Docker%20Desktop%20Installer.exe) or [4.17.0](https://desktop.docker.com/win/main/amd64/99724/Docker%20Desktop%20Installer.exe).
+I would recommend to use `4.25.0`. `4.17.1` results in Docker not starting which is mentioned in [this issue](https://github.com/styler00dollar/VSGAN-tensorrt-docker/issues/34).**

+**ANOTHER WARNING FOR PEOPLE WITHOUT `AVX512`: Instead of using `styler00dollar/vsgan_tensorrt:latest`, which I build with my 7950x and thus with all AVX, use `chin39/vsgan_tensorrt:latest` in `compose.yaml` and the git branch `no_avx` to avoid `Illegal instruction (core dumped)` which is mentioned in [this issue](https://github.com/styler00dollar/VSGAN-tensorrt-docker/issues/48).**

 Quickstart:
 ```bash